 All tenured faculty who have rank and tenure with an academic unit must undergo Post-TR  five years after the award of tenure and subsequently every five years unless it is interrupted by a further review for promotion to a higher academic rank (Associate/Full Professor) or academic leadership promotion (e.g. department chair, Dean, Associate Provost).

-A tenured faculty member may voluntarily elect to go up for a Post-TR before the five-year time limit.
+A tenured faculty member may voluntarily elect to go up for a Post-TR before the five-year time limit, but no earlier than three years.
+However, this review must demonstrate the full body of work expected of a five-year cycle.
 This enables a faculty member to take full advantage of the feedback and insight provided by their colleagues at a strategic moment in their career, rather than having to wait for the usual 5-year cycle.
 Early Post-TR should include a review of the faculty member’s accomplishments since they were last evaluated for tenure or a previous Post-TR, whichever was most recent.
 If the faculty member has a successful review, the next Post-TR will be five years from the voluntary Post-TR date.
 If the faculty member is unsuccessful, the 5-year Post-TR date remains in place.

 GC should follow existing processes to allow faculty the opportunity to pause the Post-TR timeline.